SpaceMakerc/tutor_prediction/README.md

 This project based on the Kagle competition.
 Link to the competition - https://www.kaggle.com/competitions/gb-choose-tutors

+The main target of this repository is put into practice the knowledge about Logistic Regression

 Description:

 In this competition your task will be to predict the probability for a tutor to be a proper one for preparing for the math exam.
 You will be given two datasets: train.csv (contains all features and the target) and test.csv (only features).

-The evaluation metric is ROC AUC
+The evaluation metric is ROC-AUC

 Competition Rules - You can only use these imports: